-☐You have rights related to your information and controlling how your health information is used.
-We give you a written notice, called a "Notice of Privacy Practice," that tells about these rights and explains how we protect the privacy of your health information.
-How do we protect the privacy of your health information? \square We make sure that unauthorized people don't see or change your records. □ Except for the circumstances noted below, if we intend to give your health information to anyone who isn't providing your care or paying for your care, we are required to get written permission from you or someone you have given legal power to make decisions for you first. ☐ There are certain exceptions that do not require us to get your written permission first.
+☐ You have rights related to your information and controlling how your health information is used.
+We give you a written notice, called a Notice of Privacy Practice, that talks about these rights and explains how we protect the privacy of your health information.
+How do we protect the privacy of your health information? \square We make sure that unauthorized people don't see or change your records. □ Except for the circumstances noted below, if we intend to give your health information to anyone who isn't providing your care or paying for your care, we are required to get written permission from you or someone you have given legal power to make decisions for you first. ☐There are certain exceptions that do not require us to get your written permission first.
 These exceptions are allowed or required by law.
 We are required to release health information to government agencies that are checking on quality of care. ☐ Because you are a member of our plan through Medicare, we are required to give Medicare your health information including information about your Part D prescription drugs.
-If Medicare releases your information for research or other uses, this will be done according to Federal statutes and regulations; typically, this requires that information that uniquely identifies you not be shared You can see the information in your records and know how it has been shared with others You have the right to look at your medical records held at the plan, and to get a copy of your records.
+If Medicare releases your information for research or other uses, this will be done according to Federal statutes and regulations; typically, this requires that information that uniquely identifies you not be shared You can see the information in your records and know how it has been shared with others You have the right to look at your medical records held by the plan, and to get a copy of your records.
 We are allowed to charge you a fee for making copies.
 You also have the right to ask us to make additions or corrections to your medical records.
-If you ask us to do this, we will work with your health care provider to decide whether the changes should be made.
+If you ask us to do this, we will work with your healthcare provider to decide whether the changes should be made.
 You have the right to know how your health information has been shared with others for any purposes that are not routine.
 If you have questions or concerns about the privacy of your personal health information, please call Customer Service.
-HEALTH PLAN NOTICES OF PRIVACY PRACTICES THIS NOTICE SAYS HOW YOUR MEDICAL INFORMATION MAY BE USED.
-IT SAYS HOW YOU CAN ACCESS THIS INFORMATION.
-READ IT CAREFULLY.
-Effective January 1, 2022.
-By law, we 1 must protect the privacy of your health information ("HI").
+HEALTH PLAN NOTICES OF PRIVACY PRACTICES THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
+PLEASE REVIEW IT CAREFULLY.
+Effective January 1, 2024 By law, we 1 must protect the privacy of your health information ("HI").
 We must send you this notice.
-It tells you: □How we may use your HI. □When we can share your HI with others. □What rights you have to access your HI.
-E. Maring Marine to dooded your rin

-By law, we must follow the terms of this notice.
+It tells you: □ How we may use your HI. □When we can share your HI with others. □What rights you have for your HI.
+By law, we must follow the terms of our current notice.